andkae/SPI-Flash-Circular-Buffer/README.md

 void sfcb_worker (t_sfcb *self);
 ```

-Services circular buffer layer request and creation as well
+Services circular buffer layer request as well SPI packet processing.
-processing of the SPI packets.
-This function should calles
+This function should called in a time based matter.
-an a time based schedule.
-The SPI data packet should use
-an ISR based dataflow.
+The SPI data packet transfer should use an ISR based dataflow.

 #### Arguments:
 | Arg  | Description            |
 | ---- | ---------------------- |
 | self | _SFCB_ storage element |

-#### Return:
-None.

 ### Flash Size